lukasgoetzweiss/ab_lab/README.md

 Next, create a new BigQuery data set and create two views (or tables):

-1. Define dimensions that you may want to use while targeting audiences
+1. Define dimensions to use when targeting audiences

 ```
   create view <my_bq_data_set>.customers as (